 Development stage projects may be prevented from going into operation or significantly delayed because of a number of factors including lack of community support, lack of indigenous group support, environmental and government regulations, lack of water or other environmental obstacles that prevent the developer from obtaining the required permits.
-The Corporation attempts to mitigate this risk by focusing on mining friendly jurisdictions in stable countries, particularly North America, but has exposure to other jurisdictions including Ecuador, through its royalty on Adventus' Curipamba asset.
+The Corporation attempts to mitigate this risk by focusing on mining friendly jurisdictions in stable countries, particularly North America, but has exposure to other jurisdictions including Ecuador, through its royalty on Silvercorp's' Curipamba asset.
+Curipamba was successfully permitted in Ecuador, having received its final notice to proceed to construction in 2024.